louiejordan/louiejordan/README.md

 - 👋 Hello I'm @louiejordan.
-- 👀 I'm a living man.
+- 👀 I'm a man who lives on earth.
 - 🌱 I happened to come to this world for a while.
 - 💞️ I want to be able to move forward with everyone.
 - 📫 admin@uisi.org